aldoz-a/MySSL/README.md

+#MySSL
-MySSL - a user-friedly interface to the OpenSSL library
+A user-friedly interface to the OpenSSL library
 =======================================================

 Overview